It’s easy to fall in love with Los Cabos although the reasons vary for different visitors.

 7) Golf Courses

 Known as the golf mecca of Latin America, Los Cabos has 18 championship golf courses (public and private) that include ones designed by Jack Nicklaus, Greg Norman, Tom Fazio, Robert Trent Jones, Jr. and Peter Dye.
-The greens fees are high but the settings unique.
+The greens fees are high but the settings are unique.
 The one at Cabo del Sol, for example, has both Ocean and Desert courses.

 8) Ease and Accessibility